fuyans/fsetoolsGUI-doc/source/quick_start/intro.rst

      - Copy selected item(s)
    * - Ctrl + V
      - Paste copied item(s)
+   * - Del
+     - Delete selected item(s)
    * - Ctrl + O
-     - To open a saved file
+     - Open a saved file
    * - Ctrl + S
-     - To save current works to a file
+     - Save current scene to a file
    * - Ctrl + Shift + S
-     - To save current works to a new file
+     - To save current scene to a new file

    * - R
-     - To creat a Room node
+     - To create a Room node
    * - D
      - To create a Door node
    * - E